 This is slightly different when considering a hose pump, as the only part of the pump that comes into contact with the fluid being pumped is the hose.
-The hose itself will need to be sanitary and FDA approved which we can supply.
-This hose has a white and yellow marking, so do check before using that you have the correct hose.
+The hose itself will need to be sanitary and FDA approved, which we can supply.
+This hose has a white and yellow marking, so do check that you have the correct hose before using it.

 The pump your purchase needs to be able to handle high temperatures for transferring mash or wort.

-Typical applications where a Sanitary Centrifugal Pump are recommended are:
+Typical applications where a Sanitary Centrifugal Pump is recommended are:

 Typical applications where a positive displacement pump, such as a Peristaltic Pump or Diaphragm Pump, are recommended are: